HDFGroup/vol-log-based/README.md

     + Reading is implemented by naively searching through log records to find the log blocks intersecting with the read request.
     + The searching requires to read the entire metadata of the file into the memory.
-  + No subfiling support
-    + The feature is under development
+  + The subfiling feature is under development.
   + Does not support async operations
     + We will consider the feature when HDF5's async API is officially released.